 The distributions of self-reported and predicted probabilities of leaving a bequest larger than \$10,000 are reported in Table 7.
-Overall, the distribution of the predicted probabilities is well aligned with the distribution of the self-reported probabilities.
-A fifth of the sample reported a probability greater than 80 percent.
-This is similar to the percent predicted by the model.
-However, whereas about one-half of the sample reported a probability less than 20 percent, the model predicts that only about a quarter of the sample has a probability in that range.
+Overall, the distribution of the predicted probabilities is reasonably aligned with the distribution of the self-reported probabilities.
+About 20 percent of the sample reported a probability of leaving a bequest larger than \$10,000 that was greater than 80 percent.
+This is smaller than the 37 percent predicted by the model.
+Correspondingly, whereas about one-half of the sample reported a probability less than 20 percent, the model predicts that only about a quarter of the sample has a probability in that range.
+However, 28 percent of households have wealth greater than \$10,000 and yet report a zero probability of leaving of a bequest.
+Such over-reporting of low probabilities cannot be matched by our model because there is a non-zero probability of immediate death which implies that the probability of leaving a bequest is greater than zero.

 The last two columns of Table 7 report the distribution of the self-reported probability of leaving a bequest greater than \$10,000, separating the sample by the generated bequest motive indicator described above.
-Among households that reported a probability of leaving a bequest as less than 20 percent, 44 percent consume in a way that is more consistent with not having a bequest motive.
-Among households that reported a probability of leaving a bequest as more than 80 percent, 29 percent consume in a way that is more consistent with not having a bequest motive while only 14 percent consume in a way that is more consistent with a bequest motive while only 14 percent consume in a way that is more consistent with not having a bequest motive while only 14 percent consume in
+Households that reported a probability of leaving a bequest as less than 20 percent constitute 44 percent of those who consume in a way that is more consistent with a bequest motive, while they constitute 65 percent of those who consume in a way that is more consistent with not having a bequest motive.
+In contrast, households that reported a probability of leaving a bequest that was larger than 80 percent constitute 26 percent of those who consume in a way that is more consume in a way that is more consistent with a bequest motive while they constitute only 14 percent of those who consume in a way that is more consistent with not having a bequest motive while they constitute only 14 percent of those who consume in a way that is more consistent with not having a bequest motive.